jewsroch/zwati/wp-content/plugins/flickr-set-slideshows/readme.txt

 = I've installed the plugin.
 What now? =
 You need to link it to your Flickr account.
 To do this, go to your Wordpress dashboard.
 Go to **`Settings` > `Flickr set slideshows`**.
-Enter your Flickr username and a Flickr API key.
+Enter your Flickr screen name and a Flickr API key.

-= What is my Flickr username exactly? =
+= What is my Flickr screen name? =
-It's the name that appears in the top right-hand corner of the screen when you are logged in to Flickr (`Signed in as...`).
+You can find your screen name on your Flickr account/settings page, [`http://www.flickr.com/account`](http://www.flickr.com/account "Flickr account or settings page"), under 'Your screen name'.

 = How do I get an API key =
 The following Youtube video explains how to get an API key for the Flickr Set Slideshows plugin: [http://www.youtube.com/watch?v=Lq1XRx6dsDU](http://www.youtube.com/watch?v=Lq1XRx6dsDU "Youtube video on how to obtain a Flickr API key")